sanjogbhalla16/Dating-App---MeetUp/Backend/README.md

 #If your port is busy then you can use this method to free them
 lsof -i :8000
 kill -9 PID

+After you get the bearer token you can use it in the header section for the GET request to get the data of the user that is already at the database.